learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ### Setting up our Main Route

 To get started, clone down this repo and run `npm install`.
+Then run `npm start` to open the application in your browser.

 If you open up `src/index.js`, you will see that we are currently rendering our `Home` component, which will serve as the homepage of our application. `Home` is